Wedding Day Survival Kit:

 For Those Traveling to Korea

-If you have not yet purchased blessing rings, they will be available for sale in Korea on March 2nd.
+If you have not yet purchased Blessing Rings, they will be available for sale in Korea at the resort.
 However, we also have a limited number of faux blessing rings that can be purchased for $15.
 These can be used either as a back up, or as a temporary ring if buying one now if difficult financially.
 The rings range from size 6-9.

 Traveling on the Plane